The book of John Doe

 Days pass at sea, waves churning beneath the hull, wind stinging your face.
 At last, Aldebryn emerges from the mist: cliffs rising from icy waters, streets winding upward from the harbor.
 You disembark, moving swiftly through narrow alleys to the estate she occupies.

-She waits in the courtyard, eyes wide, cautious.
+She waits at the port, eyes wide, cautious.
 “You came,” she says softly.

 “I came for the truth,” you reply.